hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 massacred them.
 Then Vijaya Sinha ascended the throne of Ceylon.
 But his wickedness did not end here.
-After a time he got tired of his aboriginal queen, and got more men and more girls from India and himself married a girl named Anurâdhâ, discarding his first aboriginal wife.
+After a time he got tired of his aboriginal queen, and got more men and more girls from India and himself married a girl named Anurādhā, discarding his first aboriginal wife.
 Then he began to extirpate the whole race of the aborigines, almost all of whom were killed, leaving only a small remnant who are still to be met with in the forests and jungles.
 In this way Lanka came to be called Sinhal and became, to start with, colony of Bengali ruffians!

-In course of time, under the regime of Emperor Asoka, his son Mahinda and his daughter Sanghamittâ, who had taken the vow of Sannyasa, came to the Island of Ceylon as religious missionaries.
+In course of time, under the regime of Emperor Asoka, his son Mahinda and his daughter Sanghamittā, who had taken the vow of Sannyasa, came to the Island of Ceylon as religious missionaries.
 Reaching there, they found the people had grown quite barbarous, and, devoting their whole lives, they brought them back to civilisation as far as possible; they